iulianav/chatbot-api/README.md

 To further develop the project, you should create a virtual environment with virtualenv or anaconda, and then install both the project requirements and the development requirements inside of it:

-- Create environment: `conda create <env_name> python=3.9`
+1. Create environment: `conda create <env_name> python=3.9`
-- Activate environment: `conda activate <env_name>`
+2. Activate environment: `conda activate <env_name>`
-- Install requirements : `pip install -r requirements.txt`
+3. Install requirements : `pip install -r requirements.txt`
-- Install development requirements: `pip install -r requirements-dev.txt`
+4. Install development requirements: `pip install -r requirements-dev.txt`

-You can find additional `Makefile` rules to help with checking the code quality in `makefiles/Makefile.python`.
+You can find additional `Makefile` rules to help with checking the code quality in `makefiles/Makefile.python`:

+1. Sort imports: `make isort`
+2. Format code: `make black`
+3. Lint code: `make lint`
+4. Type checking: `make analyze`

 ## Manual testing